dkbrookie/Monitoring/Active Directory/Best_Practice_List.md

 - STATUS: `1`
 - REMEDIATED `0`
+- TEXT OUTPUT: List of users that are in the default users OU, and a list of computers in the default OU.
+For the vCTO to be able to handle this output and use it in their review this really should be separated into different list whether that's just new line separated or otherwise.

-If either the default computer or default users OU returns a count of more than 0
+If either the default computer or default users OU returns a count of more than 0, and there's no remediation steps taken

 - STATUS: `2`
 - REMEDIATED: `0`
+- TEXT OUTPUT: Null

 ### Domain Admin Rights